esingh16/Doctor-JEN-AI/README.md

 - **Maximum heart rate** and **ST depression** consistently emerge as the strongest predictors.
 - Some variables show statistical significance but limited contribution in multivariate models.
 - **Logistic Regression** offers stable performance and high interpretability.
-- **Decision Trees** capture non-linear patterns but overfit at higher depths.
+- **Decision Trees** capture non-linear patterns but may overfit at higher depths.
-- Integrating **EDA, statistics, and ML** produces more reliable and explainable predictions.
+- Integrating **EDA, statistics, and machine learning** produces more reliable and explainable predictions.

 ✔ A non-technical reader gains medical insight.
 ✔ A technical reader gains modeling insight.